midnightntwrk/midnight-architecture/components/ClientSDK/README.md

 ### Client - Wallet dApp connector

 Client SDK uses the dApp connector API implemented by Wallet in order to communicate with it.
+The dApp connector API is expected to be a subset of internal Wallet API for easiness of exposing it, as well as allowing easier Wallet implementation replacement for testing or off-line simulations.

 ### Client - Lares